 A key part of Paul’s experience in the novel is his burgeoning friendship with Scarlett, the girl at school that all the other boys want.
 They meet on holiday and recognise each other from school, bonding over their distant parents and general dissatisfaction with life.
 In some ways Scarlett is an archetype of a moody teenage girl rebelling against everything and constantly looking for ways to feel better, to escape her own pain.
 She complements Paul well throughout the story, and provides him with the emotional attention he needs – and in her neediness gives him something outside of himself and his family to care about.

-Published in the UK by Picador and Little Brown in the US.
+Published in the UK by Picador and in the US by Little Brown.
 I read the UK edition, pictured above.